Mamonas Assassinas: The plane crash

 Band member Júlio Rasec told his hairdresser (who made a video in his salon of it) he'd had a nightmare the previous evening about a plane crashing and that he did not know what that meant.
 Júlio seemed deeply disturbed about it and it is reported that he was upset and introverted during the whole day.
 His hairdresser told Julio he'd pray for them.
 The video was aired multiple times on TV and it was the subject of several TV shows and documentaries.

 The deaths of all members of the band created a great commotion in Brazil, because at the time they were the most famous band in the country.
-The country was also still mourning Ayrton Senna's death two years before.
-The band's legacy is still strong in Brazil today, and their songs are celebrated and influential in the nation's music industry.
+The country was also still mourning the death of Ayrton Senna two years before.

 The aircraft was a Learjet 25 that was having multiple radar problems even prior to takeoff.
 On final approach to land on runway 09R, the pilot decided to abort the attempt and went-around.
-As it flew around the runway for a second attempt to land, it crashed into the side of a heavily forested mountain in the Cantareira range, at 23:16 (Brazil Standard Time, UTC-3:00).
+A went-around is a standard procedure that normally directs the plane to turn left to avoid colliding with other aircraft; however, in Guarulhos, due to the terrain, planes must turn to the right.
+This was not observed by the pilot, who followed the conventional instruction instead.
+As it flew around the runway for a second attempt to land, at 23:16 p.m., it crashed into the side of a heavily forested mountain in the Cantareira range, at an altitude of one thousand meters.
+(Brazil Standard Time, UTC-3:00).
+When it became clear that there was no longer any response from the aircraft, a pilot of Varig Flight 854 noticed a dense, dark cloud of smoke in the area.
+Rescue teams arrived at the crash site hours later, in a hard-to-access mountainous region.
+No one was found alive.